simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/add_doc_translation_mapping_blank_data.md

 **[Returns]**

 - `value`: str
   - A converted value.
-If a specified key's value is not a link list, this interface skips the conversion.
+This interface skips the conversion if a specified key's value is not a link list.

 ## `_convert_splitted_values_to_keys` function docstring